• Skip to primary navigation

 Now we fight over who gets to use what pattern, but there is one for each of us.

-These DIY headache relief are one of my favorite things in life.
-I used them twice this week due to headaches.
+These DIY headache relief bags are one of my favorite things in life.
+I used them twice this week due to headaches and even though they are heavy, I sometimes take them with me when I travel.

 If you suffer from migraines or terrible headaches, you need to make these!
 They feel so great on your head, but I often scoot it down to cover my eyes as well.

-These are a perfect size and weight for kids and adults.
+These are the perfect size and weight for kids and adults.
 Definitely make more than one.
 They are so great to have on hand!

 P.S.
 I'm really sorry you if you get headaches too.
 They are the pits!